shoc71/See-Eemployee/README.md

 ## Description
 Full stack application that allows Managers & Owners to keep track of their employees, jobs, positoins, wages, and more.
 By using the terminal the user can update, add, or delete user information in real-time and save all informaiton immediately upon editing the tables.

 Soruce code located on index.js on root directory of this folder.
+This is to avoid any bugs or crashes from seperating the code.

 ## Table of Contents
 - [Description](#description)